atakama/jmeter_plugin_variabilization/README.md

 ![pic3](https://user-images.githubusercontent.com/2484866/182579881-3ecb3753-95c8-4b2c-9687-104f1a4a5a33.png)

 One particularity of this plugin is the fact that it helps you with a recording file of your scenario to know where you can extract your variable.
 It can also suggest you a Regular Expression Extractor to the sampler that it considers as an element where it can extract the variable.
-More than that, it is going to reach each sampler concerned by the variable and variabilize each parameter value automatically without having the developper to search it manually in the jmeter tree.
-It is a huge time saving for the developper because we all know that with hundred of samplers to look at, it can be a huge time consuming if he does it manually.
+More than that, it is going to reach each sampler concerned by the variable and variabilize each parameter value automatically without having the developer to search it manually in the jmeter tree.
+It is a huge time saving for the developer because we all know that with hundred of samplers to look at, it can be a huge time consuming if he does it manually.
 There are a few prerequisites to optimize the analyze with the plugin.
 First, you need to know how to create the recording file that your are going to give to the plugin for analysis.
 To do so,to avoid having a lot of samplers that are not useful for your test, you have to put the correct filters for the HTTP(S) Test Script Recorder
 ![image](https://user-images.githubusercontent.com/2484866/182613159-9c8b6b39-aa1c-4187-854c-3f49464a5316.png)